iter8-tools/docs/docs/tutorials/integrations/ghactions.md

 template: main.html
 ---

-# GitHub Actions

-There are two ways that you can use Iter8 with GitHub Actions.
-You can [run Iter8 CLI within a GitHub Actions workflow](#use-iter8-in-a-github-actions-workflow) and you can also [use Iter8 to trigger a GitHub Actions workflow](#use-iter8-to-trigger-a-github-actions-workflow) during a performance test.

 # Trigger a GitHub Actions workflow during a performance test

 Iter8 provides a [`github` task](../../user-guide/tasks/github.md) that sends a [`repository_dispatch`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#repository_dispatch) which can trigger the workflows in the default branch of a GitHub repository.